nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### Ubuntu/Debian

-To use [stable packages](https://launchpad.net/~nicotine-team/+archive/ubuntu/stable) on Ubuntu and Debian, add the stable Nicotine+ apt repository (PPA) by running the following:
+To use [stable packages](https://launchpad.net/~nicotine-team/+archive/ubuntu/stable) on Ubuntu and Debian, add the *nicotine-team/stable* PPA repository by running the following:

 ```sh
 sudo apt install software-properties-common